KingfuChan/MTEPlugin-for-EuroScope/README.md

 1. **.MTEP FR24 ICAO / .MTEP VARI ICAO** - opens [Flightradar24](https://www.flightradar24.com/) / [飞常准ADS-B](https://flightadsb.variflight.com/) in web browser and centers the map on the given **ICAO** airport.
 Only works with airports within sector file.
 2. **.MTEP CURSOR ON/OFF** - turns mouse cursor into Topsky or Eurocat style; may conflict with other plugins.
 This setting will be saved in your EuroScope plugin settings.
+3. **.MTEP NUM 0123456789** - sets custom number mapping to replace corresponding 0-9 characters, which will be used in **Actual altitude (m)** if below transition level (Tips: use with custom font, e.g. number underscores).
+Note that not all characters are available, use at own risk of crashing EuroScope (offline setting recommended).
+This setting will be saved in your EuroScope plugin settings.